bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 * A simple app on your phone could display your status as green yellow or red, allowing vendors to make informed decisions
 * A viral weather application to let you know the risk today in your location
-* complex data analysis that draws borders around communities and the rate of movement between communities into consideration
+* complex data analysis that draws borders around communities and takes the rate of movement between communities into consideration
 * gives you are a rating for the risk in the store you are about to enter
 * emergency order that everyone in any bar, restaurant, gym setting